The Gemini Lounge

 This is the former location of the infamous Gemini Lounge.

-It is situated on the corner of Flatlands Avenue and East 41st Street in Brooklyn, New York.
+It is situated at 4021 Flatlands Avenue in Brooklyn, New York.

 During the 1970s and 1980s, it was the headquarters of a notorious mob outfit called the DeMeo crew, which was a part of the Gambino crime family.